whatsiplus/whatsiplus-order-notification-for-woocommerce/readme.txt

 * Initial release with core features.

 == Upgrade Notice ==

+= 1.0.9 =
+Improved support for using WordPress shortcodes in WhatsApp messages Added new shortcode: [shipping_method] to display selected shipping method in messages Dynamic API endpoint selection based on WordPress dashboard language Improved order listing display for vendors in multi-vendor setups Fixed minor caching-related bugs in the admin panel

 = 1.0.8 =
 Added support for running WordPress shortcodes in WhatsApp messages.